Let’s be real.

 #4.
 You’re neither willing nor able to deliver value

-Your blog needs valuable content, that’s unique and compelling.
-Unfortunately, you’re not willing to provide value to your readers.
+Your blog needs valuable content.
+Blog content that’s unique and compelling.
+Unfortunately, you’re not willing to provide valuable blog content to your readers.

 We all have off or barely functional days, every now and again.
 Because we are human.
 However, you’re different because for you everyday is barely functional.
 That’s why you can’t hack it as a blogger.